Integrating Geography and Design for Sustainable Solutions

 It helps us rethink how we inhabit the planet and use our finite resources more consciously.
 For example, real-time data can enrich our abilities to make decisions.

-GIS is best at understanding spatial patterns and constructs qualitative solutions.
+GIS is best at understanding spatial patterns and constructing qualitative solutions.
 This holistic approach can help us prolong our ability to sustain ourselves and build resilient communities.